es-ude/ElasticNodeMiddleware/README.md

 The Flash library is used for handling with the Flash of the FPGA.
 The Flash of the FPGA is needed for the communication between the FPGA and the MCU.

-### FpgaFlash

-The Fpga Flash library is used for connection of the flash of the FPGA with SPI (serial peripheral interface).

 ### Interrupt Manager

 The Interrupt manager library clears and set interrupts.